ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 ## [From _The Hillsdale standard._](https://chroniclingamerica.loc.gov/lccn/sn85033637/1858-04-20/ed-1/seq-2)

 #### 1858-04-20 &middot; Hillsdale, Mich.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ladies Should Read Newspapers.
+Itirt one great mis tako in female education
+lo keep a youn j lady&#x27;s timo and attention
+devoted to only tho fashiimblo literattiro of
+tho day.
+If you &#x27;would qualify her fur
+conversation, you 11 list give her something
+to talk about, give her education with thi
+actual world and -its transpiring events.
+Urge her to read newspapers an 1 become
+familiar with iho present character and im­
+provement of our race.
+History is of somo
 importance; but the past woild is dead,
 and wo havo nothing to do with it.
 Our
 thoughts and our concerns should be for